 There is a picture in that post of my hand covered in the hypertufa mix.
 It has cement in it.
 Cement is corrosive….

 Note to self: Buy Rubber gloves for handling ‘nasty’ substances

 Time to prune the Roses?
 Time to get out the Leather gauntlets to protect hands and forearms.
 But what about wearing eye protection too?
 Long whippy stems on Ramblers and climbing Roses have a nasty habit of flicking back and grabbing you.
 In fact any thorny branches need approaching with respect.
 I won’t go into details about my argument with a Berberis, many years ago, except to say, that little drama meant a visit to A & E and a Tetanus Jab.

 Canes and Stakes in the garden should all have caps on if they are below head height.
-Many plants that are sold in Garden centres which come with a cane or three in the pot, have Rubber caps on the canes, keep those and re-use them.
-You can buy rubber ones or recycle small empty fizzy drink bottles, just pop them on to the exposed end of each cane.
+Many plants sold in Garden centres which come with a cane or three in the pot, have Rubber caps on the canes, keep those and re-use them.
+You can buy rubber or plastic ones.
+Recycle small empty fizzy drink bottles, just pop them on to the exposed end of each cane.
 You can even use those empty little bottles of probiotic drinks.
 Not the most beautiful solutions but practical ones.
-Alternatively use small terracotta pots or even empty Snail shells if you want something a bit more decorative
+Alternatively use small terracotta pots or even empty Snail shells, if you want something a bit more decorative.

 Real life gardening